worktheclock/replit.github.io/classrooms/exports.md

 # Exporting Classroom Data

+Both students and teachers are capable of exporting data - teachers can export their classroom grade data, whereas students can export their assignments to repls.

 ## Student Exports

 Students can export an assignment to a repl, which can then be downloaded as a zip file, or worked on outside the classroom environment.
 Students export their submissions from their classroom page, or on the submission itself.